erdeneryesil/NeuralNetworkCore/README.md

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/29c6f441-d7ee-4b0e-bfc4-313c6bb7d509" height="400"/>
 </p>
 Contains and manages the features of the hidden layers of an artificial neural network.
-This class can be considered as a template just like classes InputLayerPattern and OutputLayerPattern.
+This class can be considered as a template just like class InputLayerPattern.
 Cells(or neurons) that compose the hidden layers of an artificial neural network are not included in this class.

 The number of hidden layers, the number of cells of each hidden layer, the summation and activation functions of each hidden layer are stored in this class.